**Quick Travel Update:

 I recently started using IDoneThis as a way to keep track of everything I’ve completed each day.
 A very cool resource, with an easy interface, and you can even use it for teams.

-For fun, I created a Google Spreadsheet to track my earnings (since 2/1).
+For fun, I created a Google Spreadsheet to (since 2/1).
 One of my goals this year is to earn $3000 per month.
 Another way to look at that is earning $100 a day.
 I’m primarily using this as a tool to see how I’m growing and if I need to adjust how much time I’m spending on “free” projects.

 As the day winds down, so do I. It’s easy for me to keep working, and all that light and focus stimulates my brain and can prevent me from having a restful night’s sleep.
 No bueno. :-)